 Halff provided a smart solution.
 Construction proceeded successfully and was completed two months ahead of schedule, earning the project team a kudos from the Las Colinas Association!
 Halff demonstrated that our meticulous process results in effective solutions to a utility’s water and wastewater rehabilitation and replacement needs.

-If Halff Associates can assist your team with engineering for water and wastewater line rehabilitation or replacement, please call Greg Kuhn, PE, Vice President, at 214-346-6252.
+If Halff Associates can assist your team with engineering for water and wastewater line rehabilitation or replacement, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.